Eel Pie Island

-Eel Pie Island is an 8.9 acre island in the River Thames at Twickenham in the London Borough of Richmond upon Thames.
-It is on the maintained minimum head of water above the only lock on the Tideway and is accessible by boat or from the left (generally north) bank by footbridge.
+Eel Pie Island is an 8.9 acre island (or ait) in the River Thames at Twickenham in the London Borough of Richmond upon Thames.
+It is on the maintained minimum head of water above Richmond Lock, the only lock on the Tideway, and is accessible by boat or from the left (generally north) bank by a footbridge.
 The island had a club that was a major venue for jazz and blues in the 1960s.

 Name and former names

 The name may have come from eel pies which were served by the inn on the island in the 19th century.
 Its earlier names chronologically were the Parish Ait and Twickenham Ait, the latter co-existing until at least the 1880s.
-Before the 19th century it was for many centuries three parts – the core of each safely above high water, if not narrowly separate which a map of 1607 figures them as.
+Before the 19th century it was for many centuries three parts – the core of each safely above high water, if not narrowly separated, as shown by a map of 1607.

 History

 Early history

-Some mesolithic red deer antler bone hand-made implements have been retrieved from the island's shore.
+Some Mesolithic implements hand-made from red deer antlers have been retrieved from the island's shore.

 Eel Pie House

-An inn was on the Ait by 1743 and in the 19th century it was a popular stopping point for steamer excursions.
+There was an inn on the island by 1743, and in the 19th century it was a popular stopping point for steamer excursions.
 When a new inn was built in 1830 to replace it, the former venue was alternatively called a "dingy wooden cottage" or an "unassuming but popular little barn".